h15200/notes/database.md

 `A` Atomicity - Requires that a transaction be 'all or nothing'.
 If one part fails, the whole transaction fails and db state is unchanged

-`C` Consistency - Any data written to the db must be valid according to implemented rules (constraints, cascades, triggers, etc)
+`C` Consistency - Any data written to the db will follow the schema and follow the guidelines (constraints, cascades, triggers, etc)

 `I` Isolation - Concurrency control.
 Concurrent execution of transactions result in a state that would be obtained if they were run one after the other.

-`D` Durability - Once a transaction is committed, it will remain so, even if there is a crash or power loss.
+`D` Durability - Once a transaction is committed, the data will persist, even if there is a crash or power loss.

+## SQL vs NoSQL

+Since SQL databases are ACID compliant, it is more 'solid' in general.

+Important database transactions like financial processes all use SQL.